sr-bang/2D_vectormap/README.md

 Implementation of the paper [DeepLSD: Line Segment Detection and Refinement with Deep Image Gradients](https://arxiv.org/abs/2212.07766), accepted at CVPR 2023. **DeepLSD is a generic line detector that combines the robustness of deep learning with the accuracy of handcrafted detectors**.
 It can be used to extract **generic line segments from images in-the-wild**, and is **suitable for any task requiring high precision**, such as homography estimation, visual localization, and 3D reconstruction.
 By predicting a line distance and angle fields, **it can furthermore refine any existing line segments** through an optimization.

 #### Installation
-First clone the repository and its submodules:
+First clone the repository and its submodules in script folder:
 ```
 git clone --recurse-submodules https://github.com/cvg/DeepLSD.git
 cd DeepLSD